Cervical artificial disc replacement complications

 - cervical disc replacement (90.5%) without statistical difference.

-- The research continues: “Surgical treatment of disc degeneration not responding to conservative measures with anterior cervical discectomy with fusion has been the gold standard although concern remains regarding development of adjacent segment disease.
+- The research continues: “Surgical treatment of disc degeneration not responding to conservative measures with anterior cervical discectomy with fusion has been the gold standard although concern remains regarding the development of adjacent segment disease.
 Although total disc replacement (TDR) and other motion-preserving technologies are becoming popular alternatives that are capable of restoring the cervical spine motion, recent follow-up studies indicated that symptomatic adjacent segment degeneration is not eliminated and reoperation rates of approximately 9% were reported at 24 months after surgery.
-The complications after total disc replacement surgery are thought to be caused by inadequate restoration of the in vivo (within) intervertebral kinematics of the affected segments.”
+The complications after total disc replacement surgery are thought to be caused by the inadequate restoration of the in vivo (within) intervertebral kinematics of the affected segments.”
 (Note: How the c3-c7 segment moves after surgery).

 Again, what the research suggests is that:

 - For some patients, symptomatic adjacent segment degeneration is not eliminated and reoperation rates of approximately 9% were reported 24 months after surgery.